Table of Contents

 However, in the volatile world of SEO, nothing’s for certain except what’s working now.
 And as of today, creating a diversified link profile is still the best way to rank your website on organic search.

-We are fully aware of the kind of links that impact one’s SEO performance, which is why we exclusively provide site owners with arguably the best backlinks in the business.
+We are fully aware of the kind of links that impact one’s SEO performance, which is why we help provide site owners with the info, knowledge and expertise to get arguably the best editorial backlinks in the business.

-While you can build links using HARO yourself, we take away the laborious task of providing answers to questions asked by reporters in your industry.
+While you can build links using forging head yourself, we take away the laborious task of learning things from scratch and we help provude the best tricks and tips to questions asked by reporters in your industry.

-More importantly, our experience and expertise in getting clients in front of reporters dramatically increase your chances of getting featured in their article.
+More importantly, our experience and expertise in getting clients in front of reporters dramatically increase your chances of getting featured in their articles.

 Given the nature of link building, there’s also a slim chance that some reporters will mention your brand name but won’t link to your site.
-Should this happen, we won’t charge you since we request pay per link.
+This is where your chasing and investigative skills come in handy.

 However, since inferred links could be the next big thing in SEO, you can still enjoy the benefits of unlinked brand mentions.